 When you update information, however, we may maintain a copy of the unrevised information in our records to track the data entry into the Study.
 The information you can view and update may change as the App undergoes further development.
 Please note that any information that is automatically uploaded from the App (e.g., dates App used) cannot later be changed or updated.
 If you have any questions about viewing or updating information you have provided to us, please contact us using the contact information below.

 What choices do I have?

 You may choose not to install the App.
 If you choose not to install the App, you cannot participate in the Study.

 If you join the Study, you can choose when and how you engage with the app.
 When you use the app, you can choose what content to engage with in the app.
-You can also withdraw from the Study at any time by emailing the Rutgers researchers at email@example.com.
-When you withdraw from the Study, we will remove your Personal Information from the Study databases, though we may not be able to remove your de-identified information from research or publications that may have already happened (e.g. de-identified interim Study results).
+You can also withdraw from the Study at any time by emailing the Columbia researchers at email@example.com.
+When you withdraw from the Study, we will remove your Personal Information from the Study databases, though we may not be able to remove your de-identified information from research or publications that may have already happened (e.g., de-identified interim Study results).

 Once the Study is over, we may only use your Personal Information to contact you in the future if you consented to your interest in being contacted for future research studies.